David Bellamy: Activism

 In 1983, Bellamy was imprisoned for blockading the Australian Franklin River in a protest against a proposed dam.
 On 18 August 1984, he leapt from the pier at St Abbs Harbour into the North Sea; in the process, he officially opened Britain's first Voluntary Marine Reserve, the St. Abbs and Eyemouth Voluntary Marine Reserve.
 In the late 1980s, he fronted a campaign in Jersey, Channel Islands, to save Queens Valley, the site of the lead character's cottage in Bergerac, from being turned into a reservoir because of the presence of a rare type of snail, but was unable to stop it.

-In 1997, he stood unsuccessfully at Huntingdon against the incumbent Prime Minister John Major for the Referendum Party.
-Bellamy credited this campaign with the decline in his career as a popular celebrity and television personality.
-In a 2002 interview, he said it was ill-advised.
+In 1997, Bellamy stood unsuccessfully for the Eurosceptic Referendum Party at Huntingdon against John Major, the incumbent Conservative Prime Minister.
+In a 2002 interview, he said it was "probably the most stupid thing I ever did" and that he may have been banned from television as a consequence.
+He described himself as "a socialist, but I don't have anyone to vote for.
+If Wedgy Benn was 40 years younger we might still have a socialist party."

+Bellamy supported fox hunting, saying that "While we have hunting, shooting and fishing interests in this country we will have better landscape management.
+Without these interests, Britain would have become a prairie landscape."

-He was a prominent campaigner against the construction of wind farms in undeveloped areas, despite appearing very enthusiastic about wind power in the educational video Power from the Wind produced by Britain's Central Electricity Generating Board.
+Bellamy was a prominent campaigner against the construction of wind farms in undeveloped areas, despite appearing very enthusiastic about wind power in the educational video Power from the Wind produced by Britain's Central Electricity Generating Board.

-David Bellamy was the president of the British Institute of Cleaning Science, and was a strong supporter of its plan to educate young people to care for and protect the environment.
+Bellamy was the president of the British Institute of Cleaning Science, and was a strong supporter of its plan to educate young people to care for and protect the environment.
 The David Bellamy Awards Programme is a competition designed to encourage schools to be aware of, and act positively towards, environmental cleanliness.
 Bellamy was also a patron of the British Homeopathic Association, and the UK plastic recycling charity Recoup from 1998.